KKN di Desa Penari: Cast

+Release

+The film was released on April 30, 2022.
+Trans7 acquired the film's broadcasting rights, premiering it on December 30, 2023.

 Reception

 This film broke the record as the highest-grossing Indonesian film of all time, with the number of tickets selling at least 9.233.847 viewers as of September 8, 2022.
 It replaced the position of Warkop DKI Reborn: Jangkrik Boss!
 Part 1 by Anggy Umbara which held the record for the highest-grossing Indonesian film of all time for almost six years.
-However, on June 1, 2025, the Jumbo film managed to replace this film as the highest-grossing Indonesia film in Indonesia.
+However, on June 1, 2025, Jumbo managed to replace this film as the highest-grossing Indonesian film.